Public and private bills

-In modern practice, private bills are mixed and have both private and public aspects.
-In such cases the proposed legislation is called a hybrid bill.
-Some public laws set out such narrow terms of applicability that they apply to only one person or organization, making them de facto private laws.
-This may be used (successfully or unsuccessfully) to get around prohibitions on certain kinds of public laws.
+In modern parliamentary practice, many bills are mixed in nature, having both private and public aspects: these are called hybrid bills.
+Some public laws set out such narrow terms of applicability that, while they are expressed in general terms, in practice they apply to only one person or organization, making them de facto private laws.
+This may be used (successfully or unsuccessfully) to maneuver around constitutional (written or unwritten) limits, or prohibitions imposed by international law.